christelle101/Compression-Huffman/README.md

 ### General description

-Huffman coding(also known as Huffman Encoding) is a statistical method of compressing data.
-Its principle is to replace a character (or symbol) by a series of bits of variable length.
+Huffman coding replaces a character by a series of bits of variable length.
 The underlying idea is to encode what is frequent on few bits and what is rare on longer bit sequences.
-It allows lossless compression, that is, as string of bits stricly identical to the original is restored by decompression.
-However, it requires that the frequencies of appearance of the various symbols to be coded are known(or estimated). </br>
+It requires that the frequencies of appearance of the various symbols to be coded are known(or estimated). </br>

 This project solely focuses on the semi-adaptative version of the algorithm, in which the text to be encoded is read in its entirety in order to build the alphabet and determine the frequencies. </br>

-This program is divided in five major steps :

 ### Step 1 : Determination of the alphabet and character frequencies